vulcu/dahlia/README.md

 * [References](#references)

 ## General Info
 The original [Waveshape-Synth](https://github.com/vulcu/waveshape-synth) is an 8-voice polyphonic audio synthesizer with per-voice oscillator waveshaping created as a collection of Pure Data subpatches.
-It was inspired by [wavedist](https://github.com/vulcu/wavedist) and uses the same waveshaping algorithms.
-Dahlia is an evolution of this concept, refactored to work with HVCC and capable of a simplified control scheme accomodating the limited Daisy Pod UI.
+It was inspired by [wavedist](https://github.com/vulcu/wavedist) and uses the same waveshaping algorithms. **Dahlia** is an evolution of this concept, refactored to work with HVCC and capable of a simplified control scheme accomodating the limited Daisy Pod UI. **Dahlia** can also be used directly from within Pure Data, see `main_puredata.pd` for an example.

 The synthesizer itself relies on a handful of waveshaping algorithms to produce differing kinds of overdrive and distortion from the oscillators of each synthesizer voice, and then applies an ADS-envelope low-pass filter to each voice on an individual basis.
 The harmonic ratios and the balance between even and odd harmonics varies by algorithm, with some sounding better than others for certain oscillator and envelope combinations.
 There's no hard-and-fast rules here, so just use your ears.